-• Reminder the code of conduct applies to EVERYONE.
-Members, parents/guardians, leaders, superintendents etc.
+Reminder, the code of conduct applies to EVERYONE.

 PLEASE NOTE: This list is not inclusive of all changes made.
 Members and their parents/guardians are responsible for reading the rule book and understanding prior to fair.
 Rules are strictly enforced.
 Failure to comply with rules results in disqualification.